aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Lower accuracy for BERT-base finetuning using HF Trainer API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, with Torch-NeuronX 2.1, MRPC dataset accuracy for BERT-base finetuning after 5 epochs is 83% instead of 87%.
+Currently, with PyTorch 2.1 (torch-neuronx), MRPC dataset accuracy for BERT-base finetuning after 5 epochs is 83% instead of 87%.
 A work-around is to remove the option ``--model-type=transformer`` from ``NEURON_CC_FLAGS``.
 This will be fixed in an upcoming release.

 Increased in Neuron Parallel Compile time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, with Torch-NeuronX 2.1, the time to run Neuron Parallel Compile for some model configuration is increased.
-In one example, the Neuron Parallel Compile time for NeuronX Nemo-Megatron LLaMA 13B is 2x compared to when using Torch-NeuronX 1.13.
+Currently, with PyTorch 2.1 (torch-neuronx), the time to run Neuron Parallel Compile for some model configuration is increased.
+In one example, the Neuron Parallel Compile time for NeuronX Nemo-Megatron LLaMA 13B is 2x compared to when using PyTorch 1.13 (torch-neuronx).
 This will be fixed in an upcoming release.

 Release [1.13.1.1.14.0]